 - Call you for the purpose of collection, or hire a collection agency to call you.

 - Send your bills.

 - Reinstate a wage garnishment or bank levy from before you filed bankruptcy.

 - Bring back to life a lawsuit for an unpaid debt that was pending when you filed for bankruptcy.

 - Pursue payment on a judgment against you they received prior to when you filed for bankruptcy.

 Once you receive your Bankruptcy Discharge Order, your dischargeable debts―including credit card debts―are erased forever.

 Free Consultation with an Experienced Bankruptcy Attorney

-Here at the Law Office of Barbara B. Braziel we make sure you understand the benefits of bankruptcy and how filing will affect you and your family.
+Here at the Law Office of Barbara B. Braziel, we make sure you understand the benefits of bankruptcy and how filing will affect you and your family.
 We take the time to explain the bankruptcy process to our clients.
-We invite you learn more about our firm here and come meet with us for a free no-obligation consultation.
+We invite you to learn more about our firm here and come meet with us for a free no-obligation consultation.